 There are many styles of folk harps throughout the world.
 Here in the

-gut strung lever harps.
-The contemporary lever harp has individual levers
+or gut strung lever harps.
+The contemporary lever harp has individual

-that sharpen the note of each string.
-This allows the player to use
+levers that sharp the note of each string.
+This allows the player

-a variety of keys and to access accidentals or notes out of the key.
+to play in a variety of keys and to access accidentals or notes out

-orchestras uses a set of seven pedals to sharpen or flatten each note
+orchestras uses a set of seven pedals to make each note in the scale

 While the enhanced chromatic possibilities of a pedal harp are appealing,

-the imposing size, cost and complexity can be intimidating.
-This partially
+the imposing size, cost, and complexity can be intimidating.
+This

 The smaller size and price of lever harps, when compared with pedal

 harps, is surely attractive to many players.
 These harps are smaller